Skip to main content

 What counts as a protected action

-In product terms, protected actions include both durable memory writes and other high-impact side effects.
+In product terms, protected actions include durable memory writes and other high-impact side effects.
 Common examples:

 • Durable memory writes such as saving agent memory, long-lived state, or knowledge-store entries

-• Record mutations such as CRM updates, ticket changes, ledger writes, or workflow-state changes
+• Record updates such as CRM changes, ticket changes, ledger writes, or workflow-state changes

 • Outbound messaging such as email, Slack, SMS, notifications, and similar message sends

-• Webhook and upload effects such as external callbacks, browser submits, queue publishes, and uploads
+• External callbacks and submissions such as webhooks, browser submissions, queue publishes, and uploads

-• System changes such as file writes, config changes, shell-driven state changes, and other internal mutations
+• Internal system changes such as file writes, config changes, and other internal mutations

 What does not count as a protected action